How to Format Slicer in Excel (7 Common Options)

 Read More: Excel Slicer for Multiple Pivot Tables (Connection and Usage)

-You probably noticed that the Slicer box position changes with a change in the column width.
-From the Right-side pane, you can lock the Slicer position.
+The Slicer box position changes with a change in the column width.
+We can easily lock the Slicer position to prevent this.

 Locking the Slicer position into an Excel worksheet